 45. Every year over 3 million flowering plants are planted at Walt Disney World while the horticulture staff maintains over 2 million shrubs, 13,000 roses and over 200 topiaries.

 46. Over 10 million hamburgers, 7 million hot dogs and 9 million pounds of french fries are consumed by hungry Disney World guests every year.

 47. Walt Disney World Costume Department is home to over 1.2 million pieces of clothing making it the largest wardrobe department in the world.
 Each Cast Member has 3 costumes.

-49 Disney World Resorts Offer Guests over 27,000 hotel rooms and are constantly adding to that number.
+49 Disney World currently offers guests more than 2 dozen resorts, with more than 30,000 hotel rooms and are constantly adding to that number.

 50. Since 1971, the Walt Disney World monorail trains have logged enough miles to make 30 round trips to the moon.